-As the central point of access for assistance on domestic violence within these counties, the mission of Mid-Shore Council on Family Violence is to create healthy opportunities to break the cycle of domestic violence through intervention and prevention by providing shelter, counseling, services, and advocacy for victims and abusers; and by changing society’s attitudes and systems which permit and promote such violence against women, men and families.
+As the central point of support and services for all victims of domestic violence within Caroline, Dorchester, Kent, Queen Anne’s, and Talbot counties on Maryland’s Eastern Shore, MSCFV creates healthy opportunities to break the cycle of domestic violence through intervention and prevention; by supporting victims as they move from crisis through transition to becoming survivors; and by changing society’s attitudes and systems which permit and promote such violence.

 For 40 years, MSCFV has worked with victims of family violence to remove the anchors that hold them back, to rebuild their hull for strength, and to re-chart their course for empowered, self-sufficient and violence-free futures.
 Anchors Away will provide a glimpse of their stories, of the support from our community, and of the successes and programming of MSCFV.